-The Loop4Live allows the use of 5 expression pedals.
+The MkII version of Loop4Live now allows the use of 5 expression pedals.
 These will allow you to control different features of Ableton Live:

 - 4 of the expression pedals control the effects of the selected tracks and the volumes of the clips and tracks: - The last pedal allows you to control more general parameters.